xivid/ETH-Course-Guide-mdbook/src/d-itet/index.md

 # D-ITET

-Courses offered by the Dept. of Information Technology and Electrical Engineering.
+Courses offered by the Department of Information Technology and Electrical Engineering.